The Role of Trademarks in Franchising

 - Trademarks that are suggestive fall between descriptive and arbitrary and are afforded some legal protection.

 The Trademark Registration Process

-If your trademark application passes review by the examining attorney, then your application will be published in what is known as the Trademark Official Gazette which serves as notice to the world that you are claiming protection to your trademark.
+If your trademark application passes review by the examining attorney, your application will be published in what is known as the Trademark Official Gazette, which serves as notice to the world that you are claiming protection for your trademark.
 If there is no opposition to the publication of your trademark, then registration will eventually be granted.
-The typical time period for obtaining USPTO trademark registration is approximately 8 months from the date of your initial registration application.
+The typical time period for obtaining USPTO trademark registration is approximately eight months from the date of your initial registration application.

 Trademark Disclosures in Your FDD

 FDD Item 13 is specifically devoted to disclosures about a franchisor's trademarks.
 Within Item 13, a franchisor must disclose each principal trademark, whether or not each trademark is registered with the USPTO, the status of all USPTO trademark applications, and the renewal status of each trademark.
 Additionally, within Item 13 a franchisor must disclose "the existence of any pending litigation, settlements, or superior rights that may limit a franchisee's use of the trademark."
 If a trademark is not registered with the USPTO, Item 13 must include the following trademark registration disclaimer: